 Storm Surge Rate | Japan | - | - | 2 | 1.2 | - | Assessment Report on Climate Change Impacts in Japan (Ministry of the Environment) |

+The Executive Sustainability Committee identifies risks and opportunities related to climate change for the group as a whole, formulates response plans, instructs corresponding organizations led by the Corporate Sustainability Division, manages progress of measures, and reports to the Board of Directors.
 The Board of Directors approves the content of reports or gives instructions on improvements, and monitors results to ensure that appropriate risk management is being implemented.
-Risk matters related to climate change deliberated by the Executive Sustainability Committee are directed to its subordinate organizations, the Risk Management Meetings, the OVOL Environment & Safety Meetings, and the OVOL Sustainability Promotion Meetings, and reflected in the group’s risk management.
+Risk matters related to climate change deliberated by the Executive Sustainability Committee are directed to the Risk Management Meetings, the OVOL Environment & Safety Meetings, and the OVOL Sustainability Promotion Meetings, and reflected in the group’s overall risk management.

 [Related link]